 Q: What’s the economic climate like in Perth, is there plenty of work?

 A: Yes, there’s plenty of executive jobs, plus office/admin work.
 If you have a trade you won’t be short of jobs – especially if it complements the mining/building industry.

 I would also advise anyone thinking of making the move to consider their qualifications and research the job market thoroughly.
 Employers like to see degree-level qualifications for many jobs and if your expertise is in the creative industry, such as mine, you may struggle to find the right kind of work for you.
 Tradespeople, on the other hand, are in high demand – carpenters, architects, engineers, plumbers, electricians – anyone trained in these kinds of industries has the potential to earn a good salary in Perth.

 Q: How does the work culture differ from home?

-A: People are very driven and committed to their jobs, the normal working day is 8.30-5pm so it’s also a little longer than the UK.
-I’d say employers are still coming round to the working from home culture.
+A: People are very driven and committed to their jobs, the normal working day is from 8.30am to 5pm so it’s also a little longer than the UK.
+I’d say employers are still coming round to the working-from-home culture.
 Other than those who have their own businesses I’m yet to meet a self-employed person (like me) who works from home, whereas in the UK I was surrounded by mums working most of their hours from home so they could be on hand for the children and enjoy a better work/life balance.
 I think that ‘organic’ approach to work is still something yet to be realised here in Perth.